What is Office 365 Data Loss Prevention?

 Why does Fordham have Office 365 Data Loss Prevention?

 Fordham has an obligation to the University community to protect information from unauthorized access and illicit use.
-Fordham IT is a partner in carrying out that obligation ensuring we use all available means to manage secure data in accordance with best practices and compliance regulations.
+The Office of Information Technology is a partner in carrying out that obligation ensuring we use all available means to manage secure data in accordance with best practices and compliance regulations.
 Office 365 Data Loss Prevention assists in ensuring that protected and sensitive data within a Fordham member’s Office 365 account is stored and shared in an appropriate and secure manner.

 Is Office 365 Data Loss Prevention looking at my files?